Exhibition at ICA San Jose, 2024

 Khayyam-Pascal, 2015

-In Khayyam-Pascal installation, I screen-printed layers of binomial coefficient numbers, Khayyam’s mathematical notes, and Sierpiński’s triangle patterns on 360 hand-cut felt triangle and laser-cut triangle wood pieces.
-The pyramid pattern of my installation resembles the Pascal Triangle; the triangular array of binomial coefficients is named after the 17th-century French mathematician, Blaise Pascal.
+The pyramid pattern of my installation resembles the Pascal Triangle, a triangular array of binomial coefficients named after the 17th-century French mathematician, Blaise Pascal.
 However, the 12th-century Iranian mathematician and poet, Omar Khayyam, had studied it centuries before Pascal.
 Through this installation, I pay homage to both mathematicians.
+I screen-printed binomial coefficient numbers, Khayyam’s mathematical notes, and Sierpiński’s triangle patterns on 360 hand-cut felt triangles and laser-cut wood pieces.

-Since 2015, Khayyam-Pascal installation has been exhibited at a few galleries and events at Inspace Curatorial (2015), California State University, Stanislaus (2016), NASA Ames Research Center in Mountain View (2016), and MIT’s Rotch Library (2018).
+Since 2015, Khayyam-Pascal installation has been exhibited at a few galleries and events at Inspace Curatorial (2015), California State University, Stanislaus (2016), NASA Ames Research Center in Mountain View (2016), MIT’s Rotch Library (2018) and Krishna Murthi Gallery at Harker School, in San Jose (2023).

 Visual Thinking: Six Ways of Picturing Knowledge, 2018